 Introducing Cats & Dogs

-Hi Simba, Me and my girlfriend recently found a kitten in the bushes near my house, she is probably about 3 weeks old and we want to keep her, she is so sweet after just 1 day!
+Me and my girlfriend recently found a kitten in the bushes near my house, she is probably about 3-weeks-old and we want to keep her, she is so sweet after just 1 day!
 The problem is that my girlfriend has a hyper 3-year-old Poodle.
 The first time they saw each other the kitten was scared to death and the dog nearly ate her.
-I'm very worried about her.
+I am very worried about her.
 Anthony

 Thank you for rescuing the baby kitten!
 I am glad she now has a home.